drajer-health/ecr-fhir-to-cda-lambda/README.md

 1. Click on "Configuration" tab and then "Environment Variables"

-2. Under the General Configuration, click on "Edit" and set the timeout to 1 min

-3. Click on "Edit" to add new environment variable
+2. Click on "Edit" to add new environment variable

-4. Click on "Add new environment variable"
+3. Click on "Add new environment variable"

-5. Enter
+4. Enter

 |Environment Variable| Value |